aherbert/gdsc-smlm/docs/index.rst

      - Filters all the fit results produced by the ``Doublet Analysis`` plugin using the specified filter settings and scores the results.

    * - :ref:`model_plugins:Smart Spot Ranking`
-     - Compare methods for ranking spot candidates.
+     - Compare methods for classifying spot candidates.

 Calibration Plugins